 The receipt contains an acknowledgment section that provides:

-I hereby acknowledge the above list represents all the property taken from my possession and that if my property is taken and listed a Prisoner Property or Safekeeping, then I must contact the Broward Sheriff’s Office Evidence Unit within sixty (60) days or my items will be considered abandoned and disposed of Pursuant to Florida Statute Chapter 705.
+I hereby acknowledge the above list represents all the property taken from my possession.
+If my property is taken and listed as Prisoner Property or for Safekeeping, then I must contact the Broward Sheriff’s Office Evidence Unit within sixty (60) days.
+If I fail to do so, I ackonwledge that these items will be considered abandoned and disposed of pursuant to Florida Statute Chapter 705.
 Evidence Unit can be contacted at 954-765-4351.

 An attorney at Sammis Law Firm can help you challenge money taken at the airport by detectives with the Broward County Sheriff’s Office or federal agents with Homeland Security Investigations (HSI).

-If law enforcement officers seized your property in a civil asset forfeiture proceeding in Broward County, then call us to find out how to get the property back.
+If law enforcement officers seized your property in a civil asset forfeiture proceeding in Broward County, call us to find out how to regain the property.